 Booking Tower of London tickets in advance

-Before looking the value for money of the Tower of London entrance fee, an important time-saving tip.
+Before looking at the value for money of the Tower of London entrance fee, an important time-saving tip.

 Five great things to do in London